 Credit: Mid-Lakes Navigation

 At Clift Park, hop on a cruise with Mid-Lakes Navigation.
 Take in the gorgeous views and learn about the history of the lake as well as which mansions have been rented by celebrities (Justin Bieber is one of them!)
-In addition to daily tours, the company offers a special US Mailboat tour and moonlight sightseeing cruise, so check the schedule if you’re in town for longer.
+Choose your cruise, from a drag queen cocktail cruise to a cruise, brews, & BBQ to a brunch or dinner cruise.
 Seasonal: May–September, tour times change depending on the month.

-Charming villages have charming shops, and Skaneateles has them all.
+Charming villages have charming shops, and Skaneateles has something for everyone.
 Stroll the area around East Genesee Street for unique clothing boutiques, toy stores, and art galleries.
-Don’t miss the Local Branch, with its artisan leather goods.
+Don’t miss the Local Branch, with its artisan leather goods,DROOZ and Company for a carefully curated collection of art, gifts, decor, vintage items, and furniture, and Roland’s is a one-stop-shop for Skaneateles souvenirs.
+If you happen to be in town during December, Dickens Christmas is a can’t miss seasonal Skaneateles soiree that has been enchanting holiday shoppers for over 30 years!

 The choice is yours for lunch.
 Doug’s Fish Fry is an affordable classic whose founder (Doug) is a local celebrity.
 For small plates and craft pizzas (including varieties of pesto or hot soppressata), head to Gilda’s.
 Founded in 2019 is Adam and Kim Weitsman’s Elephant and the Dove, which derives its name from a description of Diego Rivera and Frida Kahlo, the famed Mexican artist couple, and serves up Mexican cuisine.
 Also notable: former (original) Queer Eye host Thom Filicia designed the striking 7,500-square-foot space.
-The Weitsmans also revived Skaneateles classic the Krebs, a fine dining restaurant housed in a historic building from 1899.
+The Weitsmans also revived Skaneateles classic the Krebs (pictured), a fine dining restaurant offering a savory Sunday brunch housed in a historic building from 1899.
 Staying in town a few more hours?
 Try out the make-your-own Bloody Mary bar at Blue Water Grill.

 Beak & Skiff